 Captain Levi Stuber of Company I was promoted to the rank of Major with the regiment’s central staff during this time.
-On 1-2 Jun 1865, 1st Lieutenant George W. Kosier was promoted to the rank of Captain and leadership of Company D prior to the mustering out of Major George Stroop, who had completed his term of service; 2nd Lieutenant George W. Clay was promoted to the rank of 1st Lieutenant.
+On 1-2 Jun 1865, First Lieutenant George W. Kosier was promoted to the rank of Captain and leadership of Company D prior to the mustering out of Major George Stroop, who had completed his term of service; Second Lieutenant George W. Clay was promoted to the rank of First Lieutenant.

 On their final southern tour, Company D and their fellow 47th Pennsylvania Volunteers served in Savannah, Georgia from 31 May to 4 June.
-Again in Dwight’s Division, this time they were with the 3rd Brigade, Department of the South.
+Attached again to Dwight’s Division, this time they were assigned to the 3rd Brigade, Department of the South.
 Relieving the 165th New York Volunteers in July, they quartered in the former mansion of the Confederate Secretary of the Treasury.

-On 5 July 1865, 1st Sergeant Jesse Meadath was awarded the rank of 2nd Lieutenant.
+On 5 July 1865, First Sergeant Jesse Meadath was awarded the rank of Second Lieutenant.
 Duties for the 47th Pennsylvania Volunteers during this period were Provost (military police) and Reconstruction-related, including the rebuilding of railroads and other regional infrastructure items which had been destroyed during the long war.